 - Recording: Accounts payables, General Ledger

 Inventory Control prepares a purchase requisition when inventory approaches the reorder point and sends it to Purchasing and Accounts Payable.
 Purchasing locates an authorized vendor in the vendor file, prepares a purchase order, and updates the purchase order file.
 Using sequentially numbered purchase orders helps ensure that they are legitimate.
 Purchasing sends the purchase order to Vendor, Receiving, and Accounts Payable.
-In here, Vendor prepares merchandise to ship, Receiving is put on notice to expect shipment, and Accounts Payable notes that liability to this vendor is about to increase.
+In here, the Vendor prepares merchandise to ship, Receiving is put on notice to expect shipment, and Accounts Payable notes that liability to this vendor is about to increase.
 Account Payable then prepares a summary of all purchase orders issued that day and forwards it to General Ledger for posting of the total to the GL file.
 Goods arrive at Receiving with a packing slip.
 Receiving prepares a receiving report and forwards it with the products to Warehouse.
-Warehouse verifies that products received match those listed on the receiving report.
-Receiving sends the receiving report and packing slip to Inventory Control and Accounts Payable for pairing with the purchase requisition and updating of inventory records and updating of the AP file.
+The warehouse verifies that the products received match those listed on the receiving report.
+Receiving sends the receiving report and packing slip to Inventory Control and Accounts Payable for pairing with the purchase requisition and updating of inventory records, and updating of the AP file.

 Cash payments cycle